-German cheesecake or Käsekuchen recipe: light, creamy quark cheesecake topped with pearled meringue.
+This German cheesecake or Käsekuchen recipe is a light and creamy quark cheesecake topped with pearled meringue.

-The famous German cheesecake or Käsekuchen, a traditional quark cheesecake that can be served with or without the meringue topping.
-I prefer it with the topping, it makes everything complete.
+The famous German cheesecake, or Käsekuchen, is a traditional quark cheesecake that can be served with or without the meringue topping.
+I prefer it with the topping; it makes everything complete.

-I think I might have mentioned it before but I will say it again.
-I think Germany makes not only the best bread there is on this planet, but the best cakes as well.
+I think I might have mentioned it before, but I will say it again.
+I think Germany makes not only the best bread on this planet but also the best cakes.

-Think about Schwarzwälder Kirschtorte (Black Forest Gateau), Zwetschgenkuchen (Plum Cake), Streuselkuchen (Streusel Cake), Marmorkuchen (Marble Cake) and so on.
+Think about Schwarzwälder Kirschtorte (Black Forest Gateau), Zwetschgenkuchen (Plum Cake), Apple Crumble Cake (Streusel Cake), Marmorkuchen (Marble Cake) and so on.

 Quark Cheesecake - Käsekuchen